nuejs/nue/packages/nuejs.org/blog/standards-first-react-alternative/index.md

 ### How can a small library challenge React's dominance?
 Gradually.
-To succeed, we particularly need to address the following:
+To succeed, we need to address the following:

 1. **Developer perception**: Many frontend developers have come to view abstraction layers as essential.
 As Hyper demonstrates how professional UIs can be built without these complexities, this perception will shift.